Punahele Soriano: Ultimate Fighting Championship

 Soriano made his UFC debut against Oskar Piechota on December 14, 2019, at UFC 245.
 He won the fight via knockout in the first round.

-Soriano faced fellow undefeated DWCS alumni Duško Todorović on January 16, 2021, at UFC on ABC: Holloway vs. Kattar.
+Soriano faced fellow undefeated DWCS alumni Duško Todorović on January 16, 2021, at UFC on ABC 1.
 He won the bout, getting the TKO at the end of the first round.

-Soriano was scheduled to face Anthony Hernandez on June 26, 2021, at UFC Fight Night: Gane vs. Volkov.
+Soriano was scheduled to face Anthony Hernandez on June 26, 2021, at UFC Fight Night 190.
 The pairing was previously scheduled to take place in May 2020 at UFC on ESPN: Overeem vs. Harris, but Soriano pulled out due to undisclosed reasons.
-In turn, Hernandez pulled out in late May due to a hand injury and was replaced by Brendan Allen, with the new matchup taking place a month later at UFC on ESPN: Sandhagen vs. Dillashaw.
+In turn, Hernandez pulled out in late May due to a hand injury and was replaced by Brendan Allen, with the new matchup taking place a month later at UFC on ESPN 27.
 Soriano lost the fight via unanimous decision.

 Soriano faced Nick Maximov on February 5, 2022 at UFC Fight Night 200.
 He lost the fight via split decision.
 12 out of 16 media scores gave it to Maximov.

 Soriano faced Dalcha Lungiambula on July 16, 2022 at UFC on ABC 3.
 He won the fight via knockout in the second round.
 This win earned Soriano his first Performance of the Night bonus award.

 Soriano faced Roman Kopylov on January 14, 2023 at UFC Fight Night 217.
 He lost the fight via technical knockout in the second round.

 Soriano was scheduled to face Sedriques Dumas on June 24, 2023 at UFC on ABC 5.
 However, on June 15 it was announced that Soriano pulled out due to undisclosed reasons and was replaced by Cody Brundage.

 Soriano faced Dustin Stoltzfus on December 2, 2023, at UFC on ESPN 52.
 He lost the fight via rear-naked choke in round two.

 Soriano faced Miguel Baeza in his welterweight division debut on June 8, 2024 at UFC on ESPN 57.
 After landing a record number of ground strikes, he won the fight by unanimous decision.

 Soriano faced Uroš Medić on January 11, 2025 at UFC Fight Night 249.
 He won the fight by knockout early in the first round.

 Soriano faced Nikolay Veretennikov on October 4, 2025, at UFC 320.
 He won the fight by unanimous decision.

+Soriano faced Ramiz Brahimaj on February 21, 2026 at UFC Fight Night 267.
+He won the fight by unanimous decision.

+Soriano faced Daniil Donchenko on September 5, 2026 at UFC Fight Night 287.
+He lost the fight by unanimous decision.